 |Garlic growing at MOFGA’s Common Ground Education Center in Unity.
 English photo.|

-People usually say mid-October is about the right time to plant garlic in central Maine.
+People usually say mid-October is about the right time for when to plant garlic in Maine.
 That rule of thumb will, in most years, produce a decent crop.

 But why are more or fewer cloves per bulb sometimes produced, or more double cloves?
 Why is storage life better some years than others?
 Why do some harvested bulbs weigh more or less (even if they are of normal size) than others?

 Here’s an example.
-‘Georgian Fire,’ a Porcelain type garlic, most often has four very large cloves per bulb, but a friend’s ‘Georgian Fire’ was producing six or so cloves per bulb and the bulbs were not as hard as expected, nor as long keeping.
-At the same time my own had devolved into producing an average of three cloves per bulb.
+‘Georgian Fire,’ a Porcelain type garlic, most often has four very large cloves per bulb, but a friend’s ‘Georgian Fire’ produced six or so cloves per bulb and the bulbs were not as hard as expected, nor as long keeping.
+At the same time, my own crop produced an average of three cloves per bulb.
 Some had only two!
 They were very hard and kept longer than usual – but only two cloves?
 That’s very discouraging for propagation.
-And in the kitchen one rarely wants a clove that big.
+And in the kitchen, one rarely wants a clove that big.

 It turns out, temperature and time of planting were at play.

-Garlic performs best if the planting stock is exposed to temperatures between 43 and 50 F for about two weeks before planting.
-Stock that has not experienced enough cold before planting will produce bulbs with more but smaller cloves and with an increased tendency to double cloves (two cloves joined together).
+Garlic performs best if the planting stock is exposed to temperatures between 43 and 50 degrees for about two weeks before planting.
+If the stock does not experience enough cold before planting, it will produce bulbs with more but smaller cloves and with an increased tendency to double cloves (two cloves joined together).
 Such bulbs, though significantly larger, will likely weigh less and have looser skins than those from properly chilled stock, resulting in shorter storage life.

 My friend, I learned, stored her planting stock indoors until planting time, so it was not exposed to cold.
 Storing the stock in a woodshed or similar cold structure would help.

 My own stock was stored in a woodshed.
-For a few seasons, circumstances had me planting late, so the stock was exposed to many frosty nights before planting.
-Moving the stock indoors after judging that it had experienced enough cold was the solution.
+For a few seasons, circumstances made me plant late, so I exposed the stock to many frosty nights before planting.
+As a solution, I moved the stock indoors after it experienced enough cold.
 Moving cloves indoors will not negate the benefit the cold already had on the stock.

 The second issue is the date of planting.
+Planting at the right time helps garlic grow year-round.
 Garlic does best when planted about four weeks before the ground freezes, because root growth begins in the fall.
 A critical humidity, provided by soil moisture, induces root growth.
 That humidity usually occurs one to two weeks after planting, when roots will grow for a couple of weeks more before soils freeze.

-The importance of fall root growth cannot be overstated.
-Since some root growth always precedes sprouting and leaf growth, garlic that failed to grow roots in the fall will emerge and begin leaf growth later in the spring.
-Maximum leaf growth, which directly affects maximum bulb size, occurs by summer solstice, so any loss of growing days before solstice means correspondingly smaller bulbs.
+I can’t overstress the importance of fall root growth.
+Since some root growth always precedes sprouting and leaf growth, garlic that fails to grow roots in the fall will emerge and begin leaf growth later in the spring.
+Maximum leaf growth, which directly affects maximum bulb size, occurs by summer solstice.
+Any loss of growing days before solstice means correspondingly smaller bulbs.

 Although some root growth is needed before sprouting can begin, planting too early in the fall could induce leaf sprouting then.
 A little sprouting is probably okay, but if sprouts emerge from the soil, an abrupt, severe cold snap could injure them.